dzilles/grgen/README.md

 ![NACA](https://github.com/dzilles/grgen/raw/main/examples/naca.gif)

 Currently this project is in a **pre-alpha/conceptional stage and has a few limitations**:
-- limited speed especially for large meshes:
+- limited speed especially for large meshes
 - only unstructured triangular meshes: it is possible to use this algorithm for structured meshes since the mesh topology remains
 - adaptive meshes are not implemented
 - grid quality can't be guaranteed